The Further FAQ - Detailed Information About Sushi And Sashimi

 The caloric content of a particular piece of sushi will vary greatly depending on the size of the piece, the part of the fish from which it was cut, and if the fish was marinated or treated in any way prior to serving.

-Why is shoyu (soy sauce) black?
+Why is shoyu (Soy Sauce) Black?

 The practice of serving sushi in two pieces (ni kan/2 kan) comes from the original edomae-zushi of the 1800’s, the ancestor of today’s nigirizushi.
 Originally, nigiri-zushi was one large piece, a square.
 Because it was sometimes difficult to eat, some people began cutting it down the center into 2 pieces.
 The custom of serving sushi today in a set of two comes from this practice.

-Traditionally, ginger (gari) was served with sushi as it will cleanse the palate when eaten between different kinds of sushi.
+Traditionally, ginger (gari) has long been served with sushi as it will cleanse the palate when eaten between different kinds of sushi.
 Ginger also has minor anti-microbial properties and it is thought that eating it with raw food can assist in the prevention of sickness if there is any contamination of the product.
 Wasabi also exhibits similar characteristics and for that reason, both have stuck as an accompaniment to sushi.

-Due to the detailed nature of this question, we have devoted an entire page to the question ‘what is sushi grade fish?’
+Due to the detailed nature of this question, we have devoted an entire page to the question “what is sushi grade fish?”

 Another issue that comes up occasionally is the use of fresh-water fish for making sushi.
-I offer a resounding “NO.” Fresh-water fish can contain bacteria and parasites that are more prolific or possibly dangerous than salt-water fish.
+I offer a resounding “NO.” Fresh-water fish can contain bacteria and parasites that are more prolific or potentially dangerous than that found in salt-water fish.
 Species such as salmon that spend a large portion of their lives in the ocean are generally considered safe, as well as its permanent denizens, but it is recommended that people not eat fresh-water fish raw due to the increased potential for parasites, some of which can be extremely dangerous.

-Preparation and Supplies
+Preparation And Supplies

 There are plenty of books available on the subject.
 There are also Web pages devoted to the topic.
 Otherwise, see my how to make sushi at home and the preparation guide for more information.